LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 7. Verify that the application has been started.

 	1. Navigate to **Applications > Application Types > WebSphere enterprise applications**.
 The WhereAmI-2.0.0.war application should be running.
+(Hint: It might take a while until it is detected.)

 	<kbd>![](./images/media/WhereAmI_tWAS_started.png)</kbd>